TirzaBoi/Undermentia/dialogue _system_documentation.md

 This tag makes the text use the selected version of the textbox, alongside with it's size and position.

 Parameters - textbox id(real), position x(real), position y(real), width(real), height(real)

+#### asterisk

+This tag toggles the pre-text asterisks.

+Parameters - enabled(bool)

+#### stop

+This tag stops the text typing for the specified amount of miliseconds.

+Parameters - miliseconds to wait(real)